compsocialscience/summer-institute/2021/chicago/apply.md

 4) Graduate students must also submit the contact information of one academic or industry reference (this is optional for postdoctoral scholars, faculty, and industry professionals)

-**In order to be guaranteed full consideration, all application materials must be submitted by April, 15, 2021.** All application materials must be submitted through Google Forms (available soon).
+**In order to be guaranteed full consideration, all application materials must be submitted by March 30, 2021.** All application materials must be submitted through email at sicss.chicago@gmail.com.
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail in early May, and will ask participants to confirm their participation very soon thereafter.
+We will notify applicants solely through e-mail in mid-April, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to sicss.chicago@gmail.com.